rooftop-media/ktty-tutorial/version1.0/tutorial.md

-<h2 id="part-e" align="center">  Part E:   Open & Quit Prompts </h2>
+<h2 id="part-e" align="center">  Part E:   Feedback Mode </h2>

-KTTY will be able to run in different **modes**.
+KTTY will be able to run in different **modes**, which affect what the keyboard events do.

+Up until now, we've been building Buffer Editor Mode.
+In Buffer Editor Mode, keyboard input edits the contents of the `_buffer`.

-In this section, we’ll be implementing `_feedback_mode`.
-In Feedback Mode, the feedback bar prompts the user for text input.
+In this section, we’ll be implementing Feedback Mode.
+In Feedback Mode, keyboard input types to the `_feedback_input`.

-We’ll be using it in two ways here:
+We’ll be using Feedback Mode in two ways, in this version:
  - When opening with no filename or a non-existing filename, prompt the user appropriately.
  - When quitting with a modified file, prompt the user to save.